-MBI’s new Siemens Somatom GoUpTM Computer Tomography (CT) scanner is a boon for local researchers and companies interested in developing implants, surgical optimisation, investigating bone disease or undertaking cardiac or circulatory system research as it provides an excellent non-invasive in vivo view of these components.
+Monash Biomedical Imaging's Siemens Somatom GoUpTM Computer Tomography (CT) scanner is suitable for local researchers and companies interested in developing implants, surgical optimisation, investigating bone disease or undertaking cardiac or circulatory system research as it provides an excellent non-invasive in vivo view of these components.

-The CT adds significant capability to MBI’s existing state-of-the-art imaging equipment and forms a key link with the Monash-CSIRO-Hudson Institute led M2 initiative, which is helping local and international companies commercialise medical devices.
-The new CT adds to our existing MRI infrastructure and providing the tools necessary to rapidly and reliably image new medical devices in vivo.
+This CT scanner adds significant capability to MBI’s existing state-of-the-art imaging equipment and forms a key link with the Monash-CSIRO-Hudson Institute led M2 initiative, which is helping local and international companies commercialise medical devices.
+The CT scanner adds to our existing MRI infrastructure and provides the tools necessary to rapidly and reliably image new medical devices in vivo.

 - 16cm scan length with 32 slice acquisitions